bazel-xcode/xchammer/Docs/BazelForiOSDevelopers.md

 - [Line's Apple rules](https://github.com/line/rules_apple_line)
 - [iOS rules for Bazel - Square, Linkedin](https://github.com/bazel-ios/rules_ios)

 Finally, this document is meant to be updated.
-If there's additional bullet points useful for iOS developer onboarding, please send a pull request.
+If there are additional bullet points useful for iOS developer onboarding, please send a pull request.